codebyMai/art-shop/README.md

 # Bugs
 ## Remaining bugs
-- Shopping bag validation throws errors in relation to stray and unclosed <form> and <td> elements which I investigated but failed to find a solution for within allocated time frame.
+- shopping bag validation throws errors in relation to stray and unclosed <form> and <td> elements which I investigated but failed to find a solution for within allocated time frame
 <details><summary>Bag</summary>
 <img src="readme_img/bag_valid.png">
 </details>
-- Artworks are still visible after purchase and can be added to the bag by another customer - to amend this a future iteration will introduce a 'sold' label to sold artworks and quantity is going to be limited to one.
+- artworks are still visible after purchase and can be added to the bag by another customer - to amend this a future iteration will introduce a 'sold' label to sold artworks and quantity is going to be limited to one;
-- MailChimp logo placement on smaller devices is not ideal.
+- MailChimp logo placement on smaller devices is not ideal;
 - Despite many attempts I didn't manage to figure out what causes failure of payment.intent.succedded and confirmation emails.
 Out of the 4 events one continuously fails while three remaining succeed:
 <details><summary>Stripe</summary>
 <img src="readme_img/stripe.png">
 </details>
-- Attempts to fix error of hidden labels in the checkout, which HTML validation revealed, resulted in 2 unwanted visible input boxes appearing under the form.
-Time constraints prevented me from investigating the issue further.
+- attempts to fix error of hidden labels in the checkout, which HTML validation revealed, resulted in 2 unwanted visible input boxes appearing under the form

 # Deployment
-###Heroku

 ### Stripe
 - Sign in or create an account with [Stripe](https://stripe.com/gb)